muchemiphilip/muchemiphilip/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
 - 🌱 &nbsp; Learning more about Cloud Architecture, Apache Kafke and System Design.
 - ✍️ &nbsp; Pursuing Graphic Design and as hobbies/side hustles.
+- ☕ &nbsp; I belive, a perfect cup of coffee can be the ultimate solution for any stress.

 <h3> 🛠 &nbsp;Tech Stack</h3>